 The Nordic House’s fourth concert series will be something out of the ordinary this year due to COVID-19.
-We will still fill the summer with music and offer have three rock-solid Icelandic acts in July and August.
+We will still fill the summer with music and offer three spectacular Icelandic duos in July and August.
 Our Scandinavian artists, who we all look forward to seeing, have been moved to Winter 2021.

 The concert series takes place on Wednesdays from July 22 to August 19.
 You can get tickets for the humble sum of 2,000-3000 ISK or 1,500 ISK for students and senior citizens.